-Depending on the cause, swollen eyelids take anywhere from a few days to several weeks to clear up.
+Depending on the cause, swollen eyelids take a few days to several weeks to clear up.

-Be sure to stay indoors when you can, if allergies are the cause.
-If your swollen eyelids are due to crying, be sure to wash your face before you go to bed.
+Be sure to stay indoors when you can if allergies are the cause.
+If your swollen eyelids are due to crying, try washing your face before bed.

 - pain in your eye

 - floaters in your vision

 - feeling that something is stuck inside your eye

 - inability to move your eye normally